gomorpheus/morpheus-docs/library/blueprints/self-service.rst

 |morpheus| Blueprints allow for full multi-tier application deployment.
 In the Self Service catalog, user can create catalog items based on pre-existing App Blueprints.
 If new Blueprints need to be created for the Service Catalog, see other sections of |morpheus| docs on building App Blueprints of various supported types.
 Just like with catalog Instances, we can pre-configure Blueprints and present them to users viewing the Service Catalog Persona view for easy, one-click deployment.

-From the Catalog Items List Page (Tools > Self Service), click :guilabel:`ADD`.
+From the Catalog Items List Page (|LibBluCat|), click :guilabel:`ADD`.
 From the dropdown menu, select Blueprint.
 The modal window will appear to configure and add a new catalog Blueprint.

 Configure the following: